We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Types of Electric Heaters

 Electric heaters are available in multiple styles, including fan, infrared, baseboard, panel, and electric fireplaces.
+Chosen correctly, they can be a valuable part of a low-cost electric heating system.

 Electric Fan Heaters

 Electric fan heaters are also called fan-forced heaters because they use an electric heating element to heat the surrounding air rapidly, which is then forced out of the heater by a fan.
-The fan is located in the back of the heater, which allows it to push the air in a single direction.
+The fan is located at the back of the heater, which allows it to push the air in a single direction.
 The heated air gradually warms the ambient temperature of the room.

 Since this style of electric heater takes time to heat up, these are best used as space heaters in smaller rooms and workspaces where the increase in heat will be more noticeable.
 Electric fan heaters are one of the more affordable types available.